May 15, 2026

 • No service provides free unlimited data, you will get a limited amount.

-1. Determine if you qualify for Lifeline
+1. See if you qualify for Lifeline

 • Federal assistance programs: You or someone in your household participate in programs such as SNAP, Medicaid, SSI, FPHA, or the Veterans Pension and Survivors Benefit.

->>Read more: Lifeline Program: What it is, how to get it, and alternatives
+>> Read more: Lifeline Program: What it is, how to get it, and alternatives

 2. Find an eligible Lifeline phone provider